Answering Service for Electrical Contractors

 What is an answering service for electrical contractors?

 An answering service for electrical contractors is a 24/7 phone-coverage setup that picks up your business line when you cannot.
-It greets the caller in your business name, runs an electrical-specific intake (panel location, breaker behavior, burning smell, sparking outlets, EV charger involvement, no-power scenario), classifies urgent calls in real time, and routes the call to your on-call electrician or dispatch channel.
+It greets the caller in your business name, runs an electrical-specific intake (panel location, breaker behavior, burning smell, sparking outlets, EV charger involvement, no-power scenario), classifies urgent calls in real time, and alerts your on-call electrician or configured callback channel with the caller details and full transcript.
 The traditional version is a live virtual receptionist; the modern version is an AI phone agent trained on electrical contractor call patterns.

 What kinds of calls does an electrical answering service handle?